Campbell's Soup Cans: Other variations

 In many of the works, including the original series, Warhol drastically simplified the gold medallion that appears on Campbell's Soup cans by replacing the paired allegorical figures with a flat yellow disk.
 In most variations, the only hint of three-dimensionality came from the shading on the tin lid.
 Otherwise the image was flat.
 The works with torn labels are perceived as metaphors of life in the sense that even packaged food must meet its end.
 They are often described as expressionistic.

+The great variety of work produced using a semi-mechanized process with many collaborators, Warhol's popularity, the value of his works, and the diversity of works across various genre and media have created a need for the Andy Warhol Art Authentication Board to certify the authenticity of works by Warhol.
+The board was formed in 1995 and dissolved in 2012 due to its cost in terms of both time and money after encountering controversy.